-Welcome to Issue #41 of Accelerating News!
+Welcome to the winter edition of Acceleration News!

 Antoine Le Gall, Editor-in-Chief